 Your college campus is a pinprick on a world map.
-On Earth, seven billion people have spread themselves out across nearly 200 countries and have learned to speak some 7,000 languages.
-If your college campus is giving you cabin fever, your school may allow you to join the 10% of students who study abroad (the statistic jumps to 15% if you look only at students attaining their bachelor’s degrees) at some point during their college careers.
+On Earth, over seven billion people have spread themselves out across nearly 200 countries and have learned to speak some 7,000 languages.
+If your college campus is giving you cabin fever, your school may allow you to join the 10% of students who study abroad (the statistic jumps to 16% if you look only at students attaining their bachelor’s degrees) at some point during their college careers.

 What is study abroad?